 Jimmy Rana told me that the Hindus were well-armed and held out for many days against the encircling Muslim mobs.
 Eventually, however, the killers broke in and inflicted terrible bloodshed, using cans of kerosene to burn down the quarter, including the house where young Amarnath had been raised.

-Jimmy Rana showed me the first-floor room where his famous guest had entertained Lahore’s cricketers and kept his growing collection of cricketing trophies.
+Jimmy Rana showed me the first-floor room where his famous guest entertained Lahore’s cricketers and kept his growing collection of cricketing trophies.
 ‘Even though we were a Muslim family bringing up a Hindu, we never once urged him to convert,’ Jimmy told me with pride.

 He added that at the time Lala Amarnath arrived, Jimmy’s grandfather had just installed electricity, one of the first Lahorites to do so.
-For many years, young students would cluster in the streets outside the windows of their house, so that they could continue their studies after dark.
+For many years, young students would cluster in the streets outside the windows of their houses so that they could continue their studies after dark.
 Perhaps more than 600,000 people lived in Lahore in those days, mostly in the walled city.

 Mamdot reflected the style of the feudal clubs which dominated in the earliest period of Lahori cricket, during the first decades of the twentieth century.
 During the later stages of World War Two, Zulfiqar Ali Bhutto, future president of Pakistan, is said to have played for Mamdot.90 Crescent was more urban, insurgent, and allied to the rising Muslim League.
 Many of its players had studied at Islamia College.91 Indeed the competition between the two great Lahorite clubs mirrored the epic contests between Government and Islamia College.
 Like many other clubs, Crescent played at Minto Park, just outside the city walls.